fialhocoelho/agentic-llm-playbook/README.md

 # agentic-llm-playbook
-**agentic-llm-playbook** is a 4-week, build-first roadmap for modern LLM work—covering Transformers from scratch, training fundamentals, post-training (DPO/RLHF/GRPO), and agentic RAG with memory and evaluation.
-It’s in active development :rocket:

-This repository is a 4-week, build-first playbook for modern LLM work — Transformers → post-training → agentic systems → evaluation.
-It is in active development and currently focused on Week 1.

-IMPORTANT: Create README.md with the EXACT content below, copied verbatim (do not rewrite, do not paraphrase, do not change tone, headings, or wording).
-Only ensure markdown formatting is preserved.

----BEGIN README.md---
-# agentic-llm-playbook
 A 4-week, build-first playbook for modern LLM work — **Transformers → post-training → agentic systems → evaluation**.

 This repo is **in active development**.
 Right now I’m in **Week 1**.